dadalee51/mavenTest/README.md

 The demo application can be run using the provided shell script located in the `demo/target` directory.

-There are two ways to run the script:

 ##Making the script executable:##

 First, give the script execute permissions: